-AS400 Operating System is a series of mid-range server operating systems developed by IBM.
+AS400 Operating System is a series of mid-range server operating systems developed by IBM and it’s also known as OS400.
 It is made to give businesses computing solutions that are secure, reliable, and very cost-effective.
-The AS400 Operating System family of computers has been around since 1988 and is still used by many organizations today.
+The AS400 Operating System (OS/400) family of computers has been around since 1988 and is still used by many organizations today.

 What is AS400 Operating System?

 AS400 Operating System is a type of system software that runs on IBM mid-range computers.
 It provides the necessary services for users to access and use their applications or programs, such as resource management and communication.
-AS400 Operating System also comes with an integrated suite of applications and tools, allowing businesses to manage their data and operations from one platform easily.
+OS/400 also comes with an integrated suite of applications and tools, allowing businesses to manage their data and operations from one platform easily.

 Companies seeking to streamline their ERP processes can benefit immensely from the AS400 Operating System.
 By integrating planning, inventory management, and sales/marketing/finance operations into a single platform, businesses gain huge efficiency and time savings – making this OS a must-have for any enterprise looking to stay ahead of the competition.